7 Things To Know About The 2022 BTO Launch Sites

 There are potentially up to 5,700 new units for May (up from around 3,930 in February), so you stand better chances for balloting in general.

 We notice, interestingly, that HDB has decided not to push Tengah for May.
-Surprising, as we’ve seen Tengah crop up in launch after launch consecutively.
+Surprisingly, as we’ve seen Tengah crop up in launch after launch consecutively.

 This launch site is squarely within the Central Area, and is a short eight-minute drive to Orchard Road; you can even bike there in about 11 minutes.
 It’s also an estimated 8 to 10-minute walk from Redhill MRT (depending on the location of your block), which puts Holland Village and Raffles Place within four train stops on the North-South Line.